Pranavipranavi/ToolCollaborationTool/SUBMISSION_CHECKLIST.md

 **Status:** **APPROVED FOR SUBMISSION**

 The repository is in **pristine condition** and is fully ready for evaluation by the internship coordinators at Codtech IT Solutions Private Limited.
-The addition of structured documentation, visual walkthroughs, and clean seeder setups elevates the value of this repository, making it an excellent centerpiece for Naguru Suhas's technical portfolio.
+The addition of structured documentation, visual walkthroughs, and clean seeder setups elevates the value of this repository, making it an excellent centerpiece for Sai Pranavi's technical portfolio.